-- A total rework of the space that includes moving everything, such as the kitchen sink which means new plumbing, electrical, air ducts and so on.
+- A total rework of the space that includes moving everything (yes, even the kitchen sink!), which means new plumbing, electrical, air ducts and so on.

-- Professional-style appliances, such as a 48-inch built-in stainless steel refrigerator to the 48-inch cooktop with grille and double convection ovens.
+- Professional-style appliances, such as a 48-inch built-in stainless steel refrigerator to a 48-inch cooktop with grille and double convection ovens.

-- A custom island for food preparation and counter with seats.
+- A custom island for food preparation and a counter with seats.

 - Custom cabinetry that fits the design of the kitchen for both beauty and functionality.

 - Designer hardware, such as antique knobs and handles.
 Pricey, but worth it since you’ll use them constantly.

 - Wood flooring, porcelain tile or a stone floor for a stunning finishing touch.